 Phase One of the project was implemented in 2015 through UK Space Agency’s (UKSA) International Partnership Space Programme (IPSP) and has successfully moved into Phase 2 within the UKSA International Partnership Programme (IPP).
 Teachers access satellite broadband via Avanti Communication’s HYLAS 2 satellite, which provides 100% coverage of Tanzania.
 Broadband is installed and supported locally through our local Satellite Internet Provider (ISP) partners, whilst the ICT hardware, digital training, and educational software are delivered in partnership with Avanti Communications, Camara Education Tanzania, and Discovery Learning Alliance.

-In Phase One of iKnowledge, we will connect over 250 schools across 25 regions in Tanzania with satellite broadband in less than four months and trained 345 teachers.
-In Phase Two, we will connect an additional 50 schools with satellite broadband in remote locations of Tanzania and provide ongoing support to the teachers previously trained and enabled in Phase One of the project.
+In Phase One of iKnowledge, we connected over 250 schools across 25 regions in Tanzania with satellite broadband in less than four months and trained 345 teachers.
+In Phase Two, we connected an additional 50 schools with satellite broadband in remote locations of Tanzania and provided ongoing support to the teachers previously trained and enabled in Phase One of the project.

 We recognise Connectivity, Capacity, Content, ICT equipment and Government support as five key elements that when put together provide a context within which educational needs can be addressed to create the environment that allows education innovations to be tested and potentially scaled.